16 soup recipes to make from around the world

 Braised beef & noodle soup

-With its delectable Asian flavours and glossy broth, this winter soup is ideal for a weekend dinner.
-Adjust the amount of hot pepper paste to suit your taste, and use any Asian baby greens you want, such as bok choy or choy sum.
+With rich, umami flavour, a glossy broth and chewy noodles, this winter soup recipe is comfort in a bowl.
+Adjust the amount of hot pepper paste to suit your taste, and use any Asian greens you want, such as bok choy or choy sum.

-Thoroughly rinse between the leaves and stalks of your greens to remove any dirt or grit before halving them lengthways.
-If you can’t get beef short ribs, you can use chuck steak or any other beef cut that requires slow cooking – they’re the ones with the most flavour!
+If you can’t find beef short ribs, you can use chuck steak or any other beef cut that requires slow cooking – they’re the ones with the most flavour!

 View recipe